jcoolu/Music_Player/README.md

 To add your own songs to the playlist, simply change the list of videos in the variable "songs."
-Add the path to the song you want to add.
+Add the path to the song you want to add and make sure to add a picture as well to the "posters" variable.

 ```javascript